Getting Things Done - GTD

 This article is a brief but comprehensive introduction to Getting Things Done (GTD), the personal productivity methodology.

-It contains the 27 most relevant points of the methodology and 39 links to articles that delve more on the aspects I find most important.
+It contains the 28 most relevant points of the methodology and 59 links to articles that delve more on the most important aspects.

-1. Today, for most of us, there are no clear boundaries between the projects we have to carry out.
+1. Today, for most of us, there are no clear boundaries between the actions and projects we need to carry out, both in the professional and personal spheres.
 We have a growing number of internal and external commitments, and we need new methods, technologies and work habits to deal with them efficiently.

-2. To manage your commitments, you have to: (1) capture everything you consider unfinished in a logical and trusted system, out of your head, (2) clarify what each commitment is and decide what to do to make progress in its achievement, and (3) keep organized reminders of them, in a system you can review regularly.
+2. To manage your commitments you have to: (1) capture everything you consider unfinished in a logical and trusted system, out of your head, (2) clarify what each commitment is and decide what you are going to do with it, and (3) keep organized reminders of them in a system you can review regularly.

 4. The basic workflow is to (1) capture all the stuff that catches your attention, (2) clarify what they mean and what you want to do with them, (3) organize the results on which you will (4) reflect to choose what to (5) engage with.